Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Conversion of *gp_Quaternion* to and from intrinsic Tait-Bryan angles (including *gp_YawPitchRoll*) is fixed.

-Before that fix the sequence of rotation axes was opposite to the intended; e.g. *gp_YawPitchRoll* (equivalent to *gp_Intrinsic_ZYX*) actually  defined intrinsic rotations around X, then Y, then Z. Now the rotations are made in correct order.
+Before that fix the sequence of rotation axes was opposite to the intended; e.g. *gp_YawPitchRoll* (equivalent to *gp_Intrinsic_ZYX*) actually  defined intrinsic rotations around X, then Y, then Z. Now the rotations are made in the correct order.

-Applications that use *gp_Quaternion* to convert Yaw-Pitch-Roll angles (or other intrinsic Tait-Bryan sequences) may need to be updated to take this change into account.
+The applications that use *gp_Quaternion* to convert Yaw-Pitch-Roll angles (or other intrinsic Tait-Bryan sequences) may need to be updated to take this change into account.

 @subsection upgrade_zoom_persistent_selection Zoom Persistent Selection

-Zoom persistent selection introduces a new structure *Graphic3d_TransformPers* for transform persistence methods and parameters and a new class *Graphic3d_WorldViewProjState* for referring camera transformation state.
+Zoom persistent selection introduces a new structure *Graphic3d_TransformPers* to transform persistence methods and parameters and a new class *Graphic3d_WorldViewProjState* to refer to the camera transformation state.
 You might need to update your code to deal with the new classes if you were using the related features.
 Please, keep in mind the following:
 * *Graphic3d_Camera::ModelViewState* has been renamed to *Graphic3d_Camera::WorldViewState*.
 * Transformation matrix utilities from *OpenGl_Utils* namespace have been moved to *Graphic3d_TransformUtils* and *Graphic3d_TransformUtils.hxx* header respectively.
 * Matrix stack utilities from *OpenGl_Utils* namespace have been moved to *OpenGl_MatrixStack* class and *OpenGl_MatrixStack.hxx* header respectively.
 * *OpenGl_View* methods *Begin/EndTransformPersistence* have been removed.
 Please, use *Graphic3d_TransformPers::Apply()* instead to apply persistence to perspective and world-view projection matrices.

-@subsection upgrade_occt700_correction_of_texture Correction of texture mapping of objects
+@subsection upgrade_occt700_correction_of_texture Texture mapping of objects

-Interaction of texture and environment texture is fixed.
-Textured objects have priority over the environment mapping.
+Textured objects now have the priority over the environment mapping.

-Redundant enumerations V3d_TypeOfSurface and Graphic3d_TypeOfSurface, class OpenGl_SurfaceDetailState, corresponding methods from Graphic3d_CView, OpenGl_ShaderManager, OpenGl_View, V3d_View, V3d_Viewer are deleted.
+Redundant enumerations *V3d_TypeOfSurface* and *Graphic3d_TypeOfSurface*, class *OpenGl_SurfaceDetailState*, the corresponding methods from *Graphic3d_CView, OpenGl_ShaderManager, OpenGl_View, V3d_View* and *V3d_Viewer* have been deleted.
-Draw command VSetTextureMode is deleted.
+Draw command *VSetTextureMode* has been deleted.

 @section upgrade_occt710 Upgrade to OCCT 7.1.0

-@subsection upgrade_occt710_correction_of_Parab2d Correction in gp_Parab2d, gce_MakeParab2d and GCE2d_MakeParabola classes
+@subsection upgrade_occt710_correction_of_Parab2d Correction in *gp_Parab2d, gce_MakeParab2d* and *GCE2d_MakeParabola* classes:

-1. Constructors GCE2d_MakeParabola(const gp_Ax22d& D, const gp_Pnt2d& F), gce_MakeParab2d(const gp_Ax22d& D, const gp_Pnt2d& F) and gp_Parab2d(const gp_Ax22d& D, const gp_Pnt2d& F) have been deleted.
+1. Constructors *GCE2d_MakeParabola(const gp_Ax22d& D, const gp_Pnt2d& F)*, *gce_MakeParab2d(const gp_Ax22d& D, const gp_Pnt2d& F)* and *gp_Parab2d(const gp_Ax22d& D, const gp_Pnt2d& F)* have been deleted.

-2. Objects created with some constructors of gp_Parab2d class may be differ from previous version.
-Please see updated documentation for gp_Parab2d class (file gp_Parab2d.hxx).
+2. Objects created with some constructors of *gp_Parab2d* class may differ from the previous version.
+Please see the updated documentation for *gp_Parab2d* class (file *gp_Parab2d.hxx*).

-3. Result returned by gp_Parab2d::Directrix() method has another direction in compare with previous OCCT-version.
+3. The result returned by *gp_Parab2d::Directrix()* method has a different direction compared to the previous OCCT-version.